Multiple Myeloma - Medical Condition

 • people with monoclonal gammopathy of undetermined significance (MGUS) – a precancerous disease of the plasma cell

-There are other possible risk factors, such as obesity, exposure to high dose radiation and chemicals, but these have not been proven.
+There are other possible risk factors, such as exposure to high dose radiation and chemicals, but these have not been proven.

 Multiple Myeloma Symptoms and Complications